winitzki/scall/tutorial/programming_dhall.md

         in s (Optional ResultT) unpack_
 ```

-Given a value of type `Stream a`, we may apply `headTailOption` several times to extract further elements of the stream, or to discover that the stream has finished.
+Given a value of type `Stream a`, we may apply `headTailOption` several times to extract further data items from the stream, or to discover that the stream has finished.

 #### Converting a stream to a list